 Easy apple crisp recipe!
 This simple homemade apple crisp makes a pan of juicy baked apples topped with cinnamon sugar crumble topping.

-It just wouldn’t be fall without some Apple Crisp.
-Apple crisp is a sentimental favorite for me because it’s something that my mom always made while apples were in season.
+It just wouldn't be fall without apple crisp.
+Apple crisp is a sentimental favorite for me because it's something that my mom always made while apples were in season.

-There’s nothing crazy or ground-breaking about this recipe.
-It’s just total comfort food – warm, baked apples topped with sweet, crisp topping.
+There's nothing crazy or ground-breaking about this recipe.
+It's just old comfort food - warm, baked apples topped with sweet, crisp topping.

-Even though it’s simple, it’s also good enough my kids snuck back after dinner and ate all of the leftovers.
+Even though it's simple, it's also good enough my family feels like it's a treat when I make this.
 So, grab some of the fresh, fall apples, and enjoy!